 The review rating prediction was evaluated on Mean Squared Error (MSE).
 To investigate the effect of coded language, we construct multiple formats of the same review text: (1) Non-coded reviews as original; (2) Coded reviews as original; (3) Character-based masked reviews, where each coded characters is replaced with a [CODE] token; (4) Span-based masked reviews, where consecutive coded tokens are replaced with a single [CODE-SPAN]; and (5) Decoded reviews, where coded expressions are replaced with their intended meaning using a dictionary derived from annotation.

-\paragraph{Results.} As shown in the Table \ref{tab:rating_pred_mse}, prediction error consistently increased from non-coded reviews to coded reviews, indicating that coded language disrupted sentiment signals relevant for rating prediction.
+\paragraph{Results.} Across all models in Table ~\ref{tab:rating_pred_mse}, the MSE on coded reviews is larger than on non-coded reviews, indicating higher prediction error under coded language.
+It shows that coded language disrupted sentiment signals relevant for rating prediction.
 GPT-5-mini showed the most robust performance across review formats, with consistently low MSE, so we further examined its predictions stratified by rating groups.

 Figure~\ref{fig:rating_pred} presents rating-wise prediction error across different textual representations of reviews.
 Prediction errors were low for extreme ratings (1 and 5), indicating that strongly expressed sentiment was relatively easy to infer even in the presence of coded or masked language.
 In contrast, 3-star reviews exhibited the highest error, reflecting the inherent ambiguity of mixed or neutral evaluative intent.
 Notably, for intermediate ratings (2-4), masked reviews have lower error than decoded and coded reviews, suggesting that coded expressions can introduce misleading surface cues and that literal decoding does not always clarify intent.